By Andrea M. Darcy

 Still have a question about why ‘ignorance is bliss’ is far from the truth?
 Want to share your experience of moving beyond wilful ignorance with our other readers?
 Use the comment box below.

-Andrea Blundell is a personal development and psychology writer with training in person-centred therapy and counselling.
-She is currently the editor of this site.
+Andrea M. Darcy is a personal development expert with training in person-centred therapy and counselling.
+Find her @am_darcy